In this chapter, we’ll examine what kinds of values JavaScript has.

 is garbage (not used anymore).
 JavaScript will automatically garbage-collect it (remove it from memory), at some point in time (possibly never if there is enough free memory).

-Objects are compared by identity (my term): two variables are only equal if they contain the same object identity.
+Objects are compared by identity (new term): two variables are only equal if they contain the same object identity.
 They are not equal if they refer to different objects with the same content.

 const obj = {}; // fresh empty object